 The study adopted descriptive survey research design and the reason for adopting descriptive survey research design is because the study seeks to adopt a research design that supports the collection of data with the aid of structured questionnaire.
-The study used purposive sampling technique to select 347 academic staff of Nnamdi Azikiwe University, Awka for the study.
+The population of the study comprised 2637academic of Nnamdi Azikiwe University, Awka.
+The sample size was determined using Taro Yamane formula.